 As a disclaimer, I heard these anecdotes from a friend whom I deeply respect and who is a dedicated Buddhist practitioner, so he has no reason to embellish or exaggerate any tales.
 With that said however, what I am about to mention is definitely second hand information (from someone other than the subject).
 It struck me as being profound and I do not know what to make of this info, except to share it and see what others think.

 When the Dalai Lama first came to the United States back in 1979, he visited Washington D.C. among other places.
 At that time, he was taken to the Jefferson Memorial.
-Of course there happens to be a statue of Thomas Jefferson there, and upon seeing it, His Holiness was heard to proclaim, “I think that was me,” as he indicated the statue.
+Of course, there is a statue of Thomas Jefferson there, and upon seeing it, His Holiness was heard to proclaim, “I think that was me,” as he indicated the statue.

 The Dalai Lama replied, “that would not be a problem.”
 [Indicating that, as a highly realized spiritual being, known as a Bodhisattva, having multiple emanations is not inconceivable, and in fact, might very well be possible.]